luigiisp/MediaPlayerProject/README.md

   [![NPM](https://img.shields.io/npm/l/react)](https://github.com/luigiisp/MediaPlayerProject/blob/main/LICENSE)

 # About the project
-Project related to the Programming Language 2 discipline, with the objective of producing an MP3 player with a user and playlist system.
+Project related to the Programming Language 2 discipline, aiming to build a fully functional MP3 player with features such as user system and playlist management.

 # Technologies used
 - Java